-And tightness in other areas can mean your lower back doesn't get the support it needs and has to work harder than it needs to.
+So stiffness and tightness in other areas of the body can be a cause of lower back pain, and can mean your lower back doesn't get the support it needs and has to work harder than it needs to.

 So as well as your lower back it's also important to stretch out the following areas:

-Personally I couldn't survive without regular stretching.
+As personally I couldn't survive without regular stretching.

 So give these stretches a try for yourself.